 Review of Political Science, British Journal of Political Science,

 Comparative Political Studies, International Organization, Journal of Conflict Resolution, Journal of

 Peace Research, Middle East Development Journal, Politics and Gender, Quarterly Journal of Political Science, and World Politics.

 In 2009, he received the Heinz Eulau Award from the American Political Science Association for the best article published in the American Political Science Review.
 He is also a member of the editorial boards for World Politics and Comparative Political Studies.

 His work has also appeared in Foreign Affairs, Foreign Policy, Harper's, The New York Times, The Los Angeles Times, and been featured in The Washington Post, Newsweek, Financial Times, and many other publications.

-Ross currently serves on the advisory boards of the Revenue Watch Institute, the Natural Resource Charter, and Clean Trade; he was previously a member of the Advisory Group for the World Bank's Extractive Industries Review.
+Ross currently serves on the advisory boards of the Natural Resources Governance Institute and Clean Trade; he was previously a member of the Advisory Group for the World Bank's Extractive Industries Review.
 He is also a member of the Political Instability Task Force, the Multi Stakeholder Group of the US Extractive Industries Transparency Initiative, and the UN Sustainable Development Solutions Network Thematic Group on “Good Governance of Extractive and Land Resources.”

 Follow Ross on Twitter, at @MichaelRoss7